sa7oru/Social-Event-Magnitudes/README.md

 # Social Event Magnitudes (In Progress)
-  The goal is to develop an alternative measure to understand activity levels on a social platform.\
+  + The goal is to develop an alternative measure to understand activity levels on a social platform.\
-  The code uses social event magnitudes to perform supervised detection.
+  + The code (prototype) uses social event magnitudes to perform supervised detection.\
+  + Currently, social event magnitude only combines text and network structure.
+  + A multimedia version of social event magnitude is under development.

 ## Instructions